 5.2 What are the general disclosure obligations in court proceedings?
+What are the disclosure obligations of parties to maritime disputes in court proceedings?

 As a general rule, it is up to the parties to establish the object of their claim/proceedings and the judge cannot go beyond the limits of the claim as put forward by the parties.
 In addition, parties have the burden of presenting the facts of their interest and producing evidence in respect thereof.
-The court will take into account the evidence produced/requested by the parties, but it is not limited to same.
+The court will take into account the evidence produced/requested by the parties, but it is not limited to the same.
 In fact, the court is also allowed to request and compel the parties to disclose all evidence deemed necessary to the discovery of the truth and/or to the best resolution of the dispute.